Hal Ozsan

-Ozsan fronted the band Poets and Pornstars as a singer-songwriter until 2008, with his music featured in such media as Californication and So You Think You Can Dance.
+As a musician, Ozsan fronted the band Poets and Pornstars as a musician until 2008, with his music featured in such media as Californication and So You Think You Can Dance.

 Early life

 Ozsan was born to Turkish Cypriot parents in Famagusta, Cyprus.
 At the age of three, he moved to England with his family and was raised in the London suburb of Havering.
 At the age of 11, he gained admission to Brentwood School, receiving a distinction for drama.

 Career

 Ozsan moved to the United States in the 1990s, where he began working in films and television.
 His first major recognition for a recurring role was as Todd Carr in Dawson's Creek, followed by a main role in the miniseries Fallen and a recurring role in Kyle XY.
 Ozsan's first film appearance was in the film S1m0ne.
 He was the singer-songwriter for the rock band Poets and Pornstars; in 2008, he left the band to return to acting full-time.
 His songs have appeared in several films and television shows, including Californication, So You Think You Can Dance, Little Athens and Undead or Alive.
 Many other television shows and films were to follow.

 In 2017, he became the co-executive producer and co-writer of the critically acclaimed Viceland comedy series What Would Diplo Do?, reuniting with his Dawson's Creek co-star James Van Der Beek.